Forms of matter and forms of radiation

 This is reminiscent of the topology of a screw dislocation in CMP \cite{friedeldisloc}.
-But while screw dislocations are very common objects in condensed matter, one does not expect that they occur in GR if the displacement vector has a timelike component, because the presence of a spacelike helicoid is in conflict with the notion of a well defined cosmic time.

-Timelike screw dislocations are unphysical in GR. \textit{Thus the projection $\kappa^a$ of the Burgers vector on a wall-dislocation cannot be timelike.}
+But while screw dislocations are very common objects in condensed matter, one might suspect that they do not occur in GR if the displacement vector has a timelike component, because the presence of a spacelike helicoid is in conflict with the notion of a well defined cosmic time. \textit{Thus the projection $\kappa^a$ of the Burgers vector on a wall-dislocation could not be timelike.}

 (b)- \textit{Achronal cut manifolds.} In order to avoid such a blemish, we restrict our consideration of wall-dislocations $ \lambda^{(2)}$ with $t^a \neq 0$ to those $\lambda^{(2)}$'s that do not contain timelike directions; they can always be considered as boundaries of \textsl{achronal} cut manifolds.
 A 3D manifold $\Sigma \subset M,\, M \,\mathrm{a \,spacetime,}$ is {achronal} if no two points $\in \Sigma$ can be joined by a timelike trajectory.
 Achronal hypersurfaces are of importance in the HP theory of singularities.